EdenLabs/rusting_bitmaps/README.md

 Rusting Bitmaps is a native Rust port of Roaring Bitmaps

 # Supported Platforms
- - x86_64 with any of the following instruction sets
+ - x86_64 with optional simd acceleration if built with the following targets
-   - Scalar
    - SSE4.2
    - AVX2